Hello All! It’s Emma here, Jill’s kid, and I have decided to take over the blog for today!

 So for the same amount of strawberries you could use 1 cup of fruit juice concentrate, this gives a better result than using regular juice.
 If you were to use regular juice, I would suggest using 1 ½ cups.
 If you do not have juice at home you can also use about 1 cup of honey.
 It is important to remember that if you do not use sugar, then you must use a product called pectin.
 This is a natural product based on apples which helps to thicken the jam.
 All fruit contains pectin but if you cut down on sugar you need to help the natural pectin along by adding some from a packet.

-3) Once you have done that, put the strawberries in a pot.
-It is important to use a relatively deep pot, because later on in the recipe we will be bringing the strawberries to a rapid boil.
+- Once you have done that, put the strawberries in a pot.
+It is important to use a relatively deep pot because later on in the recipe we will be bringing the strawberries to a rapid boil.

-4) Keep them over a medium heat until they are mushy and soft.
+- Keep them over medium heat until they are mushy and soft.
 Once you add the sugar (or pectin) the strawberries will stop getting mushy, so it is important that you are sure they are soft enough before you move on.

-5) Now you add all of your other ingredients, and stir it all in.
+- Now you add all of your other ingredients and stir it all in.
 If you are using sugar you should wait until it is all dissolved.
 If you are using one of the alternatives, use your judgment and wait until it looks completely stirred in.

-6) Now you turn up the heat and allow the jam to come to a boil.
-It is important to keep stirring; otherwise the jam could get burnt on the bottom.
+- Now you turn up the heat and allow the jam to come to a boil.
+It is important to keep stirring; otherwise, the jam could get burnt on the bottom.

-7) Unfortunately, there is not a set amount of time that you keep you jam on the stove.
-However there are a few ways to figure out when you jam has set.
+- Unfortunately, there is not a set amount of time that you keep your jam on the stove.
+However, there are a few ways to figure out when your jam has set, detailed below!

 - You can use a sugar thermometer (but you don’t have to go out and buy one!) once your jam is between the temperature 219-222, it is ready

 It sounds pretty complicated, but once you start making it, it all becomes clear!
 I hope you have fun making this jam!
 For any Moms reading this, I bet this would be really fun to do with kids!
-I used to love cooking with my Mom (and in fact I still do).
-You could make this YinOva Soda Bread and have a little tea party!
+I used to love cooking with my Jill (and in fact I still do).
+You could make this Yinova Soda Bread and have a little tea party!